bullet-db/bullet-db.github.io/docs/index.md

 * Provides a **UI and Web Service** that are also pluggable for a full end-to-end solution to your querying needs

-* Can be implemented on different Stream processing frameworks.
-Bullet on [Storm](http://storm.apache.org) is currently available
+* Has an implementation on [Storm](http://storm.apache.org) currently.
+There are plans to implement it on other Stream Processors.

 * Is **pluggable**.
 Any data source that can be read from Storm can be converted into a standard data container letting you query that data.
 Data is **typed**